DonaldKellett/Osiver/API.md

 - `"message"`: A short description of what caused the error, e.g. `"The requested resource does not exist"`

-### `GET /set/delete`
+### `POST /set/delete`

 Delete the selected question set and all its associated data.
 This is a privileged operation.
 Note that a question set can only be deleted by its owner, i.e. the privileged user who created it.

-The server expects the following query string parameters when this endpoint is used:
+A valid request to this endpoint should contain a JSON payload with the following fields:

-- `token`: The login token associated with the current session, e.g. `12345678`
+- `"token"`: The login token associated with the current session, e.g. `"12345678"`
-- `id`: The ID number associated with the set to be deleted, e.g. `17`
+- `"id"`: The ID number associated with the set to be deleted, e.g. `17`

 The server may return any of the following status codes or 5xx on error: